boyeln/fetch-url-action/README.md

-# fetch-deploy-hook-action
+# fetch-url-action
-GitHub Action for fetching a deploy hook
+GitHub Action for fetching a url